 What is personal branding?

-Armed with an award-winning copywriter, professional photographer and renowned styling team, Tory completely overhauls professionals’ LinkedIn profiles and coaches them to reach new levels of their careers.
+By embracing an award-winning copywriter, professional photographer and renowned styling team, professionals can experience the Empowering You course, where Tory coaches leaders to fine tune their LinkedIn profiles, ultimately reaching new levels of their careers.

 Amplifying skills and tapping into one’s power allows for each business leader to put their best foot forward, opening themselves up for inspiring business connections they’d once only dreamed of.

-“When you meet a photographer for the first time, they’re brilliant at what they do but they haven’t got that understanding of what my brand needs and Tory’s attention and doggedness to get the right shot is really appreciated – and that’s unique,” Erica says.
+“When you meet a photographer for the first time, they’re brilliant at what they do but they haven’t got that understanding of what my brand needs and Tory’s attention and doggedness to get the right shot is really appreciated – and that’s unique,” Erica King, founder of Life Lessons with Erica King, says.

 Six secrets to personal branding